Free personalized radio that

 In 1987, Almond released Mother Fist and Her Five Daughters, his first proper solo album and his bleakest work to date; a compilation, Singles: 1984-1987, appeared the same year.
 Stars We Are, released the following year, was a brighter, more welcoming album that revived his commercial career.
 In addition to a duet with Nico on "Your Kisses Burn," Almond performed a duet with Gene Pitney on Pitney's own "Something's Gotten Hold of My Heart," which became a number one single.
 Stars We Are also became his first album released in the U.S. since Soft Cell.

 Almond followed the success of Stars We Are in 1990 with the pet project Jacques, a collection of Brel songs.
 That same year, he released Enchanted, which was more successful than Jacques, yet didn't reach the heights of Stars We Are.
 In 1991, he released The Tenement Symphony, and in 1993, a live album entitled Twelve Years of Tears, followed by a pair of albums on EMI.
 Almond then switched over to New York independent Thirsty Ear, which reissued some of his material, and then again to Instinct with his 1999 release Open All Night.
-Through the early 2000s, Almond stayed busy releasing archived live performances on both CD and DVD as well as issuing the studio efforts Stranger Things (2001) and Heart on Snow (2003) for yet another label, Psychobaby.
+Throughout the early 2000s, Almond stayed busy releasing archived live performances on both CD and DVD as well as issuing the studio efforts Stranger Things (2001) and Heart on Snow (2003) for yet another label, Psychobaby.
 Almond continued to write during this period, publishing a travel book called In Search of the Pleasure Palace: Disreputable Travels in 2004.

 Things took a turn for the worse soon after the book came out; Almond was involved in a serious motorcycle accident in October of that year and spent the majority of the following year recovering from the incident.
-Almond resumed recording in 2006 and released an album of cover songs, Stardom Road, the following summer.
-His 2009 effort Orpheus in Exile featured the songs of Vadim Kozin, a Russian songwriter and performer active in the 1930s and 40s.
-A year later the single Nijinsky Heart preceded the release of Varieté, Almonds first studio album of his own material in over ten years.
+He resumed recording in 2006 and released an album of cover songs, Stardom Road, the following summer.
+His 2009 effort Orpheus in Exile featured the songs of Vadim Kozin, a Russian songwriter and performer active in the 1930s and ‘40s.
+A year later the single ”Nijinsky Heart” preceded the release of Varieté, Almond’s first studio album of his own material in over ten years.